Gater73/LSTS/Readme.md

 - Spend less time searching for the right place to get your meds
 - Helps you use your time with more efficiency

+## Valuable information
+- The default username and password for UPA-SUL is "admin"
+- The default username and password for UPA-LESTE is "leste"

 ## Features

 - Automagically gets the latest availability data and prices